jnstockley/BTN/README.md

 # BTTN (Better Twitch.tv Notifications)

-# Expiremtental 1.6 Testing
-I have noticed that very rarley BTTN will send an error notification with a timeout exception.
-This was one of the issues occuring a couple of days ago with the Twitch API.
-I have addded, what I belive is, a workaround to limit this issue.
-I will be testing this our and roll this update into Version 1.6.

 # Version 1.51
 Please update to version 1.51 to get bug fixes!
 This update fixes a bug where BTTN would not send update notifications.